 We have to go back to the moon race to understand how the internet first started to percolate in the minds of computer scientists and engineers.

-It was in the year 1957 when the Soviet Union launched its satellite Sputnik.
-The event caught US strategy and military planners completely off guard – they had no idea that their cold war adversary possessed this level of sophisticated communications and space navigation equipment.
+It was the year 1957 when the Soviet Union launched its satellite Sputnik.
+The event caught US strategy and military planners completely off guard—they had no idea that their cold war adversary possessed this level of sophisticated communications and space navigation equipment.

 The US government immediately sprang into action.
 President Dwight D. Eisenhower created the Advanced Research Projects Agency (ARPA) with the explicit aim of regaining technological superiority in arms and space exploration.

-ARPA was funded by the ministry of defence – hence the common perception that the internet was created by the Pentagon – but it was largely an independent body that had the funds and mandate to do what it takes to succeed.
+ARPA was funded by the US Department of Defense, hence the common perception that the internet was created by the Pentagon.
+It was, in fact, largely an independent body that had the funds and mandate to do what it took to succeed.

 The theory of a global interlocking network of computers was first put forward by MIT scientist John Licklider, who spoke about a “Galactic Network” concept.
 Under this vision, computers across the globe would be connected to enable quick and seamless data transfer.
 This would be accessible to everyone, allowing for instant communication and access to an infinite amount of information.

 John Licklider joined ARPA in 1962 to head the project.
 His colleagues Leonard Kleinrock and Lawrence Roberts came up with the theory of packet transfer, whereby messages are broken up into ‘packets’, sent separately to their destination, and then deciphered at the other end.
 This was far more secure than sending messages via a solitary line.
 The complexity of the transfer meant that eavesdropping is difficult, and one intercepted message barely gives away any discernible information.